Practice Philosophy - Rowley, MA

 The dentist also suffers.
 How satisfying can it be for a dentist who sees 40 patients a day?
 What kinds of relationships can that dentist build with his or her patients?
 How can that dentist spend the necessary time with the patient to really know the patient’s needs and desires?

-In a truly health-centered practice, each patient should be treated as a unique, whole person.
+In a truly health-centered dental office, each patient should be treated as a unique, whole person.
 Each patient should be treated with dignity and respect.
 The dentist gives each patient his/her most important gift: TIME.

 Taking the time to listen; taking the time to do a complete examination; taking the time to teach the causes of existing and potential dental problems and taking the time to explain alternative treatments and modes of prevention.
 It means that each patient is given the opportunity to choose the highest level of health consistent with their values and life circumstances.

-We are not the office for every person.
-We are the office for people who want to be part of a relationship where mutual respect is the driving force.
-If our philosophy described above fits your ideals, you belong in our practice.
+We are not the dental office for every person.
+We are the dental office for people who want to be part of a relationship where mutual respect is the driving force.
+If our philosophy described above fits your ideals, you belong in our dental office.
 Read a newspaper column Dr. St. Clair has written on his philosophy.